 Rankine co-edited the anthology American Women Poets in the 21st Century: Where Lyric Meets Language, and her work is included in several anthologies, including Great American Prose Poems: From Poe to the Present, Best American Poetry 2001, Giant Step: African American Writing at the Crossroads of the Century, and The Garden Thrives: Twentieth Century African-American Poetry.
 Her work has been published in numerous journals including Boston Review, TriQuarterly, and The Poetry Project Newsletter.
 She lives and teaches in California.

 Claudia Rankine is the author of Citizen: An American Lyric; Don’t Let Me Be Lonely; Plot; The End of the Alphabet; and Nothing in Nature is Private.
-In 2014 she was a National Book Award Finalist, National Book Critics Circle Award finalist—for Citizen, the first book ever to be named a finalist in both the poetry and criticism categories—and also received Poets & Writers’ Jackson Poetry Prize.
+She won the National Book Critics Circle Award for Poetry—for Citizen, the first book ever to be named a finalist in both the poetry and criticism categories.
+In 2014 she was a National Book Award Finalist, and received Poets & Writers’ Jackson Poetry Prize.
 Citizen also holds the distinction of being the only poetry book to be a NY Times bestseller in the nonfiction category.
 Rankine co-edited the anthologies The Racial Imaginary: Writers on Race in the Life of the Mind and American Women Poets in the 21st Century: Where Lyric Meets Language, and her work is included in several anthologies, including Great American Prose Poems: From Poe to the Present, Best American Poetry 2001, Giant Step: African American Writing at the Crossroads of the Century, and The Garden Thrives: Twentieth Century African-American Poetry.

 CITIZEN: AN AMERICAN LYRIC (2014)